-Young Presenter Competition - now closed!
+Young Presenter Competition - winner announced

 The PrizeOne overall winner will host behind the scenes coverage at the British Academy Children’s Awards and work with the BAFTA Production team.